Azure/missionlz/src/bicep/README.md

 ### Azure CLI

+If you are not using the Azure Portal to deploy, you can deploy with the Azure CLI.

-Use `az deployment sub` to deploy MLZ across 1:M subscriptions (and `az deployment sub create --help` for more information).
+Use `az deployment sub` to deploy MLZ across one or many subscriptions.
+(See `az deployment sub create --help` for more information.)

 #### Single subscription deployment